deadlyvipers/dojo_rules/introduction.md

 I'm new.
-My favorite path is Electives.
+My favorite path is Electives or not.